Aprocryphan/Ardu4Weather/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests.

 ## License
-This project is licensed under the MIT License. https://opensource.org/license/mit
+This project is licensed under a modified version of the MIT License.\
+Please read the licence file for more details.\
+https://opensource.org/license/mit

 Icons Used For Website Lisence